Faba Beans Weeds

 Introduction

-Faba beans are a small acre crop with great economic and agronomic potential.
-On top of high nitrogen-fixing rates resulting in a high protein commodity, faba beans also have partial resistance to Aphanomyces root rot.
-As such, faba beans are a great option in the black and grey soil zones where farmers have previously taken peas or lentils out of their rotation due to extensive Aphanomyces infection.
-As a relatively new and low acreage pulse crop, further weed science research is needed to develop effective faba bean weed management practices.
-To meet this research need, Saskatchewan Pulse Growers (SPG) funded 13 faba bean weed science studies between 2016–2021 to build more robust faba bean weed management recommendations.
+Faba beans are a small-acre crop with great economic and agronomic potential.
+In addition to high nitrogen-fixing rates, resulting in a high-protein commodity, faba beans also exhibit partial resistance to Aphanomyces root rot.
+As such, faba beans are a great option in the black and grey soil zones, where farmers have previously removed peas or lentils from their rotation due to extensive Aphanomyces infection.
+As a relatively new and low-acreage pulse crop, further weed science research is needed to develop effective faba bean weed management practices.
+To meet this research need, Saskatchewan Pulse Growers (SPG) funded 13 faba bean weed science studies between 2016 and 2021 to develop more robust faba bean weed management recommendations.
 Study areas included weed management timing, integrated weed management practices, herbicide re-cropping restrictions, new herbicide screening, and crop desiccation.
 Summarized below are the research results from these studies as well as the resulting best practice recommendations.

 Study Area 1: Faba bean weed management timing

 Controlling weeds at optimal timing will minimize yield loss from weed competition.
-This optimal crop growth stage is known as the critical period of weed control (CPWC) and is developed through establishing how long weeds can grow alongside the crop before yield loss is incurred, and the minimum amount of time that the crop must remain weed free to prevent yield loss.
-The CPWC varies by crop, and when understood, can help growers maximize spraying efficiency across multiple crops during herbicide application season.
+This optimal crop growth stage is known as the critical period of weed control (CPWC).
+It is determined by establishing how long weeds can grow alongside the crop before yield loss occurs, and the minimum time the crop must remain weed-free to prevent yield loss.
+The CPWC varies by crop and, when understood, can help growers maximize spraying efficiency across multiple crops during the herbicide application season.

 Development of the Critical Period of Weed Control for Faba Beans

-There is no established CPWC for faba beans in Western Canada, thus this research was foundational for building best practices for weed management.
+There is no established CPWC for faba beans in Western Canada; thus, this research was foundational in developing best practices for weed management.
 To develop the CPWC in faba beans, a study took place in 2018, 2019, and 2021 at Kernen and Scott Research Farms.
 There were 14 different treatments in which weed removal commenced or ceased at varying timings throughout the growing season (emergence, 5 node, 7 node, 9 node, start of flower, later flower/early pod).
 Weed and crop biomass and yield results were used to calculate the CPWC using statistical modelling.

 Results showed that the faba bean CPWC varied by site and year (Figure 1).
 The CPWC at Kernen was from the 7–9 node stage in 2018 and the 4–6 node stage in 2021.
-Scott showed a CPWC from the 5–9 node stage in 2018 and the 9 node to early flower stage in 2021.
-Differences in CPWC were largely a result of the timing of weed emergence based on soil moisture.
-It was determined that the CPWC in faba bean ranges between the 4 node and 9 node stage.
-However, it is important to note that application windows for common in-crop faba bean herbicides (Viper® or Odyssey®) only allow applications to the 8 node stage, also referred to as the 6 leaf or 6 above ground node stage.
-In faba beans, nodes and true leaves do not correspond directly for example the 3rd node equates to the 1st true leaf; the 5th node corresponds to the 3rd true leaf and the 8th node corresponds with the 6th true leaf.
-Therefore, the CPWC identified in faba beans (4-9 node stage) correlates to the 2 to 7 leaf stage in reference to registered herbicide labels.
-Applying herbicides as early as possible is still recommended, but the crop must be kept weed free until the 9-leaf stage (11th node) to maximize yield.
+Scott showed a CPWC from the 5–9-node stage in 2018 and from the 9-node to early-flower stage in 2021.
+Differences in CPWC were largely due to the timing of weed emergence, which was influenced by soil moisture.
+It was determined that the CPWC in faba bean ranges from the 4-node to the 9-node stage.
+However, it is important to note that application windows for common in-crop faba bean herbicides (Viper® or Odyssey®) only allow applications at the 8-node stage, also referred to as the 6-leaf or 6-aboveground-node stage.
+In faba beans, nodes and true leaves do not correspond directly; for example, the 3rd node equates to the 1st true leaf, the 5th node corresponds to the 3rd true leaf, and the 8th node corresponds to the 6th true leaf.
+Therefore, the CPWC identified in faba beans (4-9-node stage) corresponds to the 2-7 leaf stage according to registered herbicide labels.
+Applying herbicides as early as possible is still recommended, but the crop must be kept weed-free until the 9-leaf stage (11th node) to maximize yield.

 Use of Pre-Emergent Herbicides to Extend/Broaden In-Crop Herbicide Application Window

-Herbicide layering through use of a pre-emergent herbicide followed by an in-crop post-emergent herbicide can be used to delay the development of herbicide resistance.
+Herbicide layering, using a pre-emergent herbicide followed by an in-crop post-emergent herbicide, can delay the development of herbicide resistance.
 To determine whether pre- emergent herbicides can extend the in-crop herbicide application window for faba beans, three different pre-emergent herbicides with varying residual lengths, carfentrazone (Aim®, no residual), saflufenacil (Heat® LQ, short-term residual), and flumioxazin (ValteraTM, long-term residual) were compared, either with no in-crop (PRE), or Odyssey® or Viper® at either the 4 or 8 node stage (PRE+POST) (Table 1).
-Note that the 4 and 8 node stages are equivalent to the 2 and 6 true leaves or above ground node stages.
+Note that the 4 and 8-node stages are equivalent to the 2 and 6-true leaf or above-ground node stages.
 An untreated check that received no herbicide treatment was also compared.
-The trial took place at Kernen and Melfort, Sask. in 2017, 2018, and 2020.
+The trial took place at Kernen and Melfort, Sask., in 2017, 2018, and 2020.

 Table 1.
 PRE and POST herbicide treatment combinations for faba beans to determine impact of PRE herbicides on extending POST herbicide applications window